Market

 CHANGES IN THE NATURE OF BUSINESS:

-During the year under review the following additions were made in the object clause of the
+During the year under review there were no changes in the nature of business of the company.

 PUBLIC DEPOSITS: